WhiteHatCyberus/Sign-Language-to-Text-Translator-Using-Opencv-Tensorflow-Object-detection-CNN-and-Machine-Learning/README.md

 # Where can you reach me??
 If you come across errors or blocks while utilising this source code or application, feel free to write to me in email.
-email: matrixskmx@gmail.com or
+<p>email: matrixskmx@gmail.com<br>
-Connect with me : Linkedin - https://www.linkedin.com/in/whcyberus/
+Connect with me : Linkedin - https://www.linkedin.com/in/whcyberus/</p>

 # Finally!!
-Thank you to you, for utilising this code and application as reference or for educational purposes!!
+<p>Thank you to you, for utilising this code and application as reference or for educational purposes!!<br>
-Also I'm thankful for the team I had while creating this!!
+Also I'm thankful for the team I had while creating this!!</p>